prcore/docs/content/development/plugin-system/communication/_index.md

 weight: 10
 ---

-This section will describe how is the communication between the core and the plugins.
+In this section, we will delve into the communication process between the core and the plugins.
+PrCore acts as the intermediary, handling all communication between the two, so there is no need for concern on your end.
+Nevertheless, understanding the underlying mechanism is beneficial.

-All communication between the core and the plugins is done via the RabbitMQ message broker.
+It's worth noting that the communication occurs through the RabbitMQ message broker exclusively.

 {{< toc-tree >}}